mohitkrs848/Angular.CSharp.Training/Angular.CSharp.Training/ReadMe.txt

 16. Integration with non relational databases (MongoDB)
 17. Azure/AWS storage account integration (PowerBI dashboard)
 18. Other modules (Finance, Tax, Management)
+19. Forgot the password/ security question
+20. Host the site in IIS
+21. Add User option in template for admin
+22. Admin can make user Active or InActive
+23. Identifier for user like a user is leaving
+24. Within a grid we can have nested grid (under manager after employee)

 Role in User table